slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 Updated: Oct 2023.

-This Teaching Dossier is best viewed on its online version, available [here](https://schavesr.com/teaching/teaching_dossier/)
+If reading a PDF version of this Teaching Dossier, it is recommended to visit its online version, available in my personal website [here](https://schavesr.com/teaching/teaching_dossier/)

 # Contents